YuanGao-NAU/ecopad_document/readme.md

 ## Test EcoPAD

-Open [this link](http://127.0.0.1/api/queue) and login use the username and password you already know.
+Open [this link](http://127.0.0.1/api/queue) and login use the username and password you have already known.
 At this time you may follow the PDF file we used before to test the **test** api.